Homework

 Acceptable Actions

 - Discussing high-level ideas (no coding terms at all) with other students is fine.
-It is even helpful if you annotate your work with the names of your collaborators.
+Do NOT pseudocode together as often it becomes detailed and yields the same code.

-- Asking course staff (instructor, TAs, CPs) for help or to look at your code.
+- Asking course staff (instructor, TAs, tutors) for help or to look at your code.

-- Looking up references on C++ library containers, functions, and syntax.
+- Looking up references (where nothing specific to the assignment is provided or input) on C++ library containers, functions, and syntax.
 However, looking up “similar” examples to a homework assignment is NOT okay.

 Unacceptable Actions (Violations of Academic Integriy)